elicox0/ACME-labs/README.md

 # facial-recognition

 A Python class for identifying face images or, given a face image, finding the most similar image in the dataset.
+Currently only supports .jpg images that are 200x180 pixels.

 ## Usage
 First, unzip the dataset faces94.zip into the same directory as facial_recognition.py.
 Alternatively, if you have a different dataset, copy it to